MacDonald Community Fellowships

 The MacDonald Community Fellowship provides selected students with funding, mentorship and support to create and implement a signature service project during their junior and/or senior year.
-Recipients of community service scholarships administered by the Carolina Center for Public Service will be invited to apply and receive priority, but applications from other students with significant community partnership will also be considered.
+Recipients of Community Service Scholarships will be invited to apply and receive priority, but applications from other students with significant community partnership will also be considered.

-The MacDonald Community Fellowship program will provide students with:
+The MacDonald Community Fellowship program provides students with:

-- Education and skills training on project planning and development, and
+- Education and skills training on project planning and development

 - Financial, educational and professional resources to implement and fulfill their plan.